Sometimes the hardest part about learning something new is simply learning the terminology.

 A user is a unique person that visits your site.
 A user is typically defined as one person per browser and usually expires as a unique user after not visiting your site for 30 days… or clears their history.

 A session is when a user gets on your site.
-Here is the main difference.
+Here is the main difference between a user and a session.
 You are a user, then you walk into Home Depot.
-You leave with what you wanted, but then forgot something two hours later like we all do.
+You leave with what you wanted but then forgot something two hours later as we all do.
 So you go back.
-You just logged two sessions in at Home Depot.
+You just logged two sessions in at Home Depot, but you are only one user.

 This is how many pages were viewed during a specified time period.
 One user can view the same page multiple times and it still counts as multiple page views.